The Myth of the Universal Shoe Size Guide

 - Asians: Shorter feet, wide forefoot, narrow heel, flat arches

-- Latinos: Broad feet, high insteps, shorter overall length
+- Latinos: Broad feet, very high insteps, shorter overall length

 How to Shop Smart for Proper Fit